tofgau/bee/README.md

-# bee
+# bee - A simple monolitic system to aggregate monitoring checks
 If have been working more than ten years as subcontractor in places where nothing is working easily.
 I observed amount of failures, desastrous projects and I am still often horrified by what I see.

-I am recoding in GO "bee", a tool i develooped ten years ago in oder to empower enginners.
+I am recoding in GO "bee", a tool I developped ten years ago in oder to empower enginners.
 Engineers are able to check theirs platform.
 They know what to do or what to run in order to say if yes or no, a system is working good.
 So why is it always so complex to deal with monitoring ?
 Why spend so much money ?